-- The applicant will construct the improvements of the existing Cooper Ridge Road perpendicular to Roosevelt Trail. - The applicant shall provide, for the Preliminary Plan review, evidence the Minimum Sight Distance standards are being met. - The applicant shall provide for the Preliminary Plan review traffic volume estimate as defined by the latest edition of the Trip Generation Manual published by the Institute of Transportation Engineers.
+- The applicant will construct the improvements of the existing Gunpowder Mill Road perpendicular to River Road. - The applicant shall provide, for the Preliminary Plan review, evidence the Minimum Sight Distance standards are being met. - The applicant shall provide for the Preliminary Plan review traffic volume estimate as defined by the latest edition of the Trip Generation Manual published by the Institute of Transportation Engineers.

-5. Specific Street Design and Construction Standards
+5. Specific Street Design and Construction Standards:

-- For Preliminary Plan review, the applicant shall submit to the Board a detailed construction drawing showing plan view, profile, and typical cross-section of the proposed private road. - All private roads shall be designated and be signed indicating the road is private and not publicly maintained. - Per Section 911.M.5.(a)(3)(i), "Plans for the street which are not proposed to be accepted by the town shall be to the Director of Public Works and Town's consulting engineer for review and comment." - All properties served by the private, including the existing properties, shall have adequate access for emergency vehicles and shall conform to the approved local street numbering system. - The final subdivision shall have a note stating the following: - "All roads in this subdivision shall remain rive roads to be maintained by the developer, lot owners, or road association, and shall not be offered for acceptance, or maintained, by the Town of Windham until they meet all municipal street design and construction standards." - A paved apron shall be constructed when a gravel private road connects to the public street, the applicant shall show a detail of the paved connection for review for the Preliminary Plan submittal. - The applicant is proposing a 2,000-foot-long roadway with a cul-de-sac at the terminus.
-The road is to be built to the Minor Private Road standards and will remain a private road and maintained by the HOA. - The Minor Private Road Standard requires 18' of gravel travel way, with both shoulders with 2' of gravel.
-The applicant should provide a proposed road profile with the Preliminary Plan Submission and request any necessary waivers from the applicable road standards. - The applicant has shown on the sketch plan a proposed hammerhead turn of approximately 1,000-feet from Roosevelt Trail, per Section 911.M.5.(b)(5)b) and requested by Deputy Chief John Wescott at the Development Review Team meeting held on August 27, 2021. - Per Section 911.M.5.(b)(5)b)2, the existing Cooper Ridge Road shall meet the design and construction standards contained in Section 900 to the greatest practical.
+- For Preliminary Plan review, the applicant shall submit to the Board a detailed construction drawing showing plan view, profile, and typical cross-section of the proposed private road. - All private roads shall be designated and be signed indicating the road is private and not publicly maintained. - Per Section 911.M.5.(a)(3)(i), "Plans for the street which are not proposed to be accepted by the town shall be to the Director of Public Works and Town's consulting engineer for review and comment." - All properties served by the private, including the existing properties, shall have adequate access for emergency vehicles and shall conform to the approved local street numbering system. - The final subdivision shall have a note stating the following: - "All roads in this subdivision shall remain private roads to be maintained by the developer, lot owners, or road association, and shall not be offered for acceptance, or maintained, by the Town of Windham until they meet all municipal street design and construction standards."

+- The applicant is proposing to extend the existing 900-feet gravel private road another 700-feet, terminating with a cul-de-sac.
+The road is to be built to the Major Private Road standards and will remain a private road and maintained by the HOA. - The Major Private Street Standard requires 20' of paved travel way, with either both shoulders with 2' of pavement and 2' of gravel, or one shoulder that way and another shoulder that is 2' paved with curb and/or 5' minimum esplanade and 5' minimum sidewalk).
+The applicant should provide a proposed road profile with the Preliminary Plan Submission and request any necessary waivers from the applicable road standards. - The applicant has shown on the sketch plan a proposed hammerhead turn of approximately 800-feet from River Road, per Section 911.M.5.(b)(5)b) and requested by Deputy Chief John Wescott at the Development Review Team meeting held on August 27, 2021.
+The road must include a hammerhead, per Section 911.M.5.b.(5).(i)(a), there is no maximum length limit for streets served by the PWD that have fire hydrants and hammerhead turnarounds installed every 1,000 linear feet. - Per Section 911.M.5.(b)(5)b)2), the existing Gunpowder Mill Road shall meet the design and construction standards contained in Section 900 to the greatest practical.
 The applicant shall provide evidence for the Preliminary Plan review on how they will meet the private road standards.